 Using an innovative partnership model, Community Care in Reach combats the opioid epidemic with accessible, on-demand care.
 Mobile teams consist of experienced staff from community partners providing a range of services and connecting patients to community health centers, treatment programs, or specialty care.

 In the communities where The Kraft Center focuses its work, there are significant cancer-related inequities in diagnosis, treatment and mortality, among traditionally marginalized populations including: those who are homeless, have a mental illness, live in poverty or belong to a racial or ethnic minority.
 The significance of these inequities creates an urgency to find new, out-of-the-box solutions.
-In the fall of 2019, The Kraft Center received a 5 year grant to launch The Implementation Science Center for Cancer Control Equity (ISCCCE).
-This statewide center allows for rapid-cycle testing of innovative approaches to cancer prevention and control in settings that serve populations with health disparities.
+Stemming from its successful Implementation Science Center for Cancer Control Equity (ISCCCE), The Kraft Center, in partnership with Harvard T.H.
+Chan School of Public Health and Massachusetts League of Community Health Centers, established the Massachusetts Center for Advancing Cancer Control Engaged Research Through Transformative Solutions (Mass ACCERT) in 2024 with a grant from the National Institutes of Health (NIH) to continue facilitating learning communities and supporting community health centers in implementation science that improves cancer prevention and control.

-Building upon the network of The Kraft Center alumni established during The Center’s first five years, The Kraft Center annually sponsors a summer internship opportunity for local students who are interested in pursuing jobs in the field of community health, continuing the proud tradition of cultivating future community health leaders.
+Building upon the network of The Kraft Center alumni established during The Center’s first five years, The Kraft Center sponsors internship opportunities for local students who are interested in pursuing jobs in the field of community health, continuing the proud tradition of cultivating future community health leaders.
+Be on the lookout for internship opportunities at The Kraft Center on the Mass General Careers page.